NBA All-Star Game 2018: LeBron James Wins MVP as Team LeBron Beats Team Stephen

 On the other end, a proliferation of threes couldn't be ignored.

-While All-Star defenses used to clear out the paint and allow players to use the lane as a personal runway, more concerted defensive showings resulted in both teams launching threes galore.
+While All-Star defenses used to clear out the paint and allow players to use the lane as a personal runway, more concerted defensive showings resulted in three-point attempts galore.

 Jason Lloyd @JasonLloydNBA